InnoJanu/100-Python-Projects/README.md

 # 100-Python-Projects
-This repository contains 100 projects I've build from tutorials.
+Adding a 100 python projects from tutorials until I get to a 100...